 Construction Documents means the plans and specifications for the Project, the Bid, the construction contract, any design professional agreements for the Project, and any other documents relating to the design or construction, or construction management of the Project, all as approved in writing by Lender as provided herein.

-Construction Period means the period beginning on the date this Agreement is executed and ending on final completion of the Project as defined in the Construction Documents.
-Upon request by Borrower and with the prior written consent of Lender, the Construction Period may be extended as provided in the Construction Documents.
+Construction Period means the period beginning on the date this Agreement is executed and ending on final completion of the Project as defined in the Construction Documents but in no event shall the Project be completed later than April 4, 2023.

-Eligible Work means work that is eligible for funding is work described the Project and included in the Bid.
+Eligible Work means work that is eligible for funding that is part of the Project and included in the Bid.

 Eligible Project Costs means costs that are directly related to Eligible Work as stated on the Construction Contract or, if no construction contract is in place, on the construction Bid documents.